GaiaNet-AI/docs/docs/user-guide/api-reference.md

 ### Chat

-The `chat/completions` endpoint can generate response based on the system prompt and user query.
+The `chat/completions` endpoint returns an LLM response based on the system prompt and user query.

 #### Non-streaming

-The model will respond the full answer at one time
+By default, the API responds with a full answer in the HTTP response.

 **Request**